LIFEHUBBER

 NanoClaw is a lightweight personal agent system that runs agents in isolated containers and connects them to messaging channels, memory, and scheduled jobs.

 The official repository presents NanoClaw as a smaller, more understandable alternative to heavier personal-agent systems, with emphasis on container isolation, customizable forks, messaging channels, and Claude Code-assisted setup.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is